OfficeDev/Microsoft-Teams-Samples/samples/tab-sso/nodejs/README.md

   createdDate: 12/3/2021 12:53:17 PM
 ---

-# Tabs Azure AD Single Sign-On Sample
+# Tabs Azure AD SSO Sample - Node.js

 This sample shows how to implement Azure AD single sign-on support for tabs.
 It will: